- How is Kaposi sarcoma treated?

 Chemotherapy for Kaposi sarcoma

 Chemotherapy (chemo) is the use of drugs to treat cancer.
 When the drugs are given into a vein or by mouth, they enter the bloodstream to reach all areas of the body.
 This is a type of systemic treatment.
 It is useful to treat cancer that has spread to many areas of the body.
 When the drugs are injected directly into a tumor it is called intralesional chemotherapy (see the section “Local therapy”).

 The systemic chemo drugs used most often to treat Kaposi sarcoma (KS) belong to a group known as liposomal anthracyclines.
 Anthracyclines are drugs that treat many different cancers.
 In liposomal anthracyclines, the drugs are enclosed in tiny fat globules.
 In this form, they are better taken up by tumors and have fewer side effects.
 The liposomal anthracyclines used in the US to treat KS are liposomal doxorubicin (Doxil®) and liposomal daunorubicin (DaunoXome®).

 Other chemotherapy drugs that treat KS include paclitaxel (Taxol®), gemcitabine (Gemzar®), and vinorelbine (Navelbine®).
 Drugs used less often include bleomycin, vinblastine (Velban®), vincristine (Oncovin®), and etoposide (VP-16).

 More than half of KS patients treated with chemo will improve, but KS generally doesn’t go away completely.
-Sometimes chemotherapy can be stopped as long as lesions are not causing problems or increasing in size and number.
+Sometimes chemo can be stopped as long as lesions are not causing problems or increasing in size and number.
 If the KS starts to get worse, treatment can resume.

 It can be hard to give chemo for long periods of time in people who have immune system problems (such as AIDS) because chemo drugs can also weaken the immune system.
 In all patients, it is important to try to improve immune function and treat related infections.
-This is especially important when giving chemotherapy.
+This is especially important when giving chemo.

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemotherapy, which can lead to side effects such as: